Htet7393/Htet7393/README.md

 - 🔷 The Frameworks that I am familiar with are
 -  🔹 ASP.NET
 - 🔷 The projects that I have done so far are
 -  🔹Teaching Assistant Application project - I built a demo web page that allows students to register accounts and apply for teaching assistant positions at the           University of Utah.
 The web application is not a real University of Utah web page but a prototype project with features that would be implemented if a teaching assistant application were to be developed.
 -  🔹 A Selenium web-scraper - I build a Selenium web-scraper to scrape courses offered by the University of Utah.
 -
 - ⬛ I am also interested and software and applications development.
 The relevant applications I have developed so far are
 -  ◾ A mini excel program written in C# - An excel like application with limited functionalities.
 Provide more examples...
--  ◾ A sprite editor program written in C++ -
+-  ◾ A sprite editor program written in C++
--  ◾ A probability simulator using QT and written in C++ -
+-  ◾ A probability simulator using QT and written in C++
 -
 - ⬜ For my emphasis in Entertainmen Art and Engineering, I did projects in developing the following games
 -  ◽ Chromatophobia - A 3D top-down game
--  ◽ A mini narrative game -
 -
 - 🟡 Going forward, I am really interested to dive into the web-development world.
 My programming journey have been only 5 years, but I confident that I am improving and growing at an incredible rate and I would like to offer my skills and determination to those whoever want to take a chance on me.